Scalable native multiqubit gates via engineered noncomputational-state interactions in superconducting fluxonium qubits: Introduction

 Despite these advantages and various proposed implementations~\cite{Zahedinejad2015,Zahedinejad2016,Barnes2017,Pedersen2019,Khazali2020,Feng2020,Zhao2020,Rasmussen2020,Rasmussen2020b,Gu2021,Baker2022,Glaser2023,Simakov2024,Zhao2025a}, the practical implementation and application of native multi-qubit gates in superconducting quantum computing remain scarce~\cite{Song2017,Li2019,Roy2020,Kim2022,Warren2023,Hu2023,Itoko2024,Liu2025,Miao2025}.
 Generally, this is due to two key challenges.
 First, while superconducting qubits intrinsically support multi-qubit interactions~\cite{Pedersen2019,Feng2020,Zhao2020,Glaser2023,Mezzacapo2014,Zhao2017,Sameti2017,Busnaina2025}, engineering even two-qubit interactions remains difficult, e.g., even optimized two-qubit gates typically exhibit errors an order of magnitude higher than single-qubit operations, see e.g., Ref.~\cite{Ding2023}.
-Extending this to three- or four-qubit gates is significantly more challenging, as evidenced by the modest reported fidelities (typically $<99\%$ for three-qubit gates)~\cite{Song2017,Li2019,Roy2020,Kim2022,Warren2023,Hu2023,Itoko2024,Liu2025,Miao2025}.
+Extending this to three-qubit or larger gates is significantly more challenging, as evidenced by the modest reported fidelities (typically $<99\%$ for three-qubit gates)~\cite{Song2017,Li2019,Roy2020,Kim2022,Warren2023,Hu2023,Itoko2024,Liu2025,Miao2025} and the scarcity of studies on gates involving more than three qubits~\cite{Song2017}.
 These limitations mainly stem from control errors due to the complexity of precise multi-qubit Hamiltonian engineering (e.g., engineering strong three-body interactions while suppressing undesired two-body terms for three-qubit gates)~\cite{Li2019,Kim2022,Warren2023,Hu2023,Liu2025} and incoherence from longer gate lengths (e.g., typically 250-350 ns for microwave-activated three-qubit gates)~\cite{Song2017,Kim2022,Warren2023,Itoko2024,Liu2025}.
 Second, the scalability of these multi-qubit gates to large-scale systems and their compatibility with existing single- and two-qubit gate realizations remain uncertain.
 These constraints currently restrict the practical utility of native multi-qubit operations and stifle the development of their applications for quantum computing.